This page covers parental and adoption leave, annual and special leave, and study away from Norwich.

 It is normally expected that new mothers will take at least 2 weeks maternity leave.
 Students who apply for up to 10 working days leave will have this time classed as special additional annual leave.
 As is the case for annual leave, special additional annual leave will not extend the Period of Study or Registration.
 For visa nationals this will be subject to change in accordance with UK Immigration Legislation.

 All students may apply for up to 10 days ordinary paternity leave, as long as they are the biological father of the child, or the mother’s husband or partner (including same-sex relationships).
 They must provide a written statement from the mother to confirm this.
 This will be classed as special additional annual leave and, as is the case for annual leave, will not extend the Period of Study or Registration.
 For visa nationals this will be subject to change in accordance with UK Immigration Legislation.
+To apply for paternity leave please complete this form (MS Word) and submit it to the PGR Office (SCI 0.65) so that your absence record can be updated.

 Shared parental leave will only be available to students whose funding the University administers and where their issued Studentship Terms and Conditions specifically state that paid parental leave is offered.
 In this instance applicants must meet the eligibility for shared parental leave.
 Where terms and conditions do not state it, funded shared parental leave will not normally be available.